uwcmg/CMG_seqr/README.md

 https://itconnect.uw.edu/connect/uw-networks/about-husky-onnet/

-Same access restrictions as above ... working with GSIT to see if we can get vol6 access...
+Same access restrictions as above ...

-post an issue or email if anyone can get this working for vol6 access!

 ## ACCESS REMOTELY - TIGERVNC:
 ### To access seqr remotely from a shell AND HAVE VOL6 access (can use data in situ; slower web interface)